Salahudin-cloud/simple-ecomerce-ci4/README.md

 # Simple E Comerce with CodeIgniter 4
-This is Project i created to submit project mid tern , the topic project mid tern is about **E Comerce and Marketplace** , the student can choose between E Comerce   or Markteplace and i choose E Comerce , so i created this project with CodeIgniter 4. this project E Comerce is about My Father Store
+This is Project i created to submit project mid term , the topic project mid term is about **E Comerce and Marketplace** , the student can choose between E Comerce or Markteplace and i choose E Comerce , so i created this project with CodeIgniter 4. this project E Comerce is about My Father Store

 Prerequisites
 =======